Book by the end of October & save

 Normandy History School Trips & Tours - WWII

-A history school trip to Normandy will allow your pupils to see first-hand the beaches, upon which so many sacrifices were made and to reflect on the WWII themes within many GCSE and A-level courses.
+A history school trip to Normandy will allow your pupils to see first-hand the beaches, upon which so many sacrifices were made and to reflect on World War Two themes within many GCSE and A-level courses.

 2019 marks the 75th anniversary of the D-Day landings, so a great time to visit the area.
 We can tailor-make your study tour to cover any specific topics or aspect of the conflict to ensure that you get the very most from your trip.